KumoCorp/kumomta/docs/tutorial/kumomta_day_1.md

   /opt/kumomta/etc/policy/example.lua --user kumod&
 ```

 And you are done.
 KumoMTA will now be installed and running the example configuration from ```/opt/kumomta/sbin/kumod```.
-The & pushed the running process to the background, type 'fg' to bring it forward again.
+The & pushes the running process to the background, type 'fg' to bring it forward again.

-If you want to dive into some details about WHY that all works, read on to the next section.
+## The Longer Version
+This page described a situation where you already have a fully prepared server/instance and just needed basic install instructions.
+Read on to the next section to look at server selection and sizing, OS preparation, installing and testing it with more detail.